IEVin/Tiny.CommandLine/README.md

     --output                The path to output file
 ```

-An example using all parser features can be found in [src/Sample/Program.cs](https://github.com/IEVin/TinyCommandLine/blob/master/src/Sample/Program.cs)
+To see a detailed example with all features take a look at [src/Sample/Program.cs](https://github.com/IEVin/TinyCommandLine/blob/master/src/Sample/Program.cs).

 ### Supported features
 - Options (with names and/or alias) and arguments
-- Commands and child commands (no depth limit)
+- Commands and sub-commands (no depth limit)
 - Global options applied to all commands (just defined before commands)
 - Help (`-h` and `--help`)
 - Types: Numeric (all signed/unsigned/float), bool, char, string, DateTime, Nullable<T>
 - Multiple options and arguments occurrence (like `-e one -e two -e three`)
 - Сustom type conversion

-### Not supported features in the plans
+### Not supported features (but in the plans)
 - Enums out of the box.
 Can be parsed with custom converter.
 - Collections (like `-e one two three`).
 Can be parsed as a `OptionList`
 - Version (`-v` and `--verions`)